Altamuran Revolution

 The number of deaths among Sanfedisti has been estimated around 1,400 people, but it is not clear how many Altamurans were killed.
 Some historians estimated the losses among Altamurans from about forty to a hundred people, while other historians suggested that many Altamurans and Neapolitan Jacobin people coming to Altamura from other cities may have been counted as Sanfedisti.
-In this case the death toll among Altamurans and Parthenopean Republicans would be much higher.
+In this case the death toll among Altamurans and Parthenopean Republicans would have been considerably higher.